Can I Run My AC Without a Filter? A Florida Tech Explains.

 - Compressor replacement (this can cost up to $2,375)

 Need more filter tips?
 Ask a Florida tech

 We can help.
-Just contact us and we’ll send over a professional who can offer professional help and advice.
+Just contact us and we’ll send over one of our Florida air conditioning techs who can offer professional help and advice.

 - Posted in: